KingsOnline/adapt-intro/README.md

 Intro.js will navigate through elements in DOM order.

+To start the tutorial presss the '?' icon.

 ## Todo

-* Enable selecting the page it triggers on
+* Enable selecting the page that shows icon
-* Create an icon that can relaunch introduction
-* Prevent relaunching on refresh